Alain Guillot

 Having the second baby was a conscious decision.
 This decision didn’t make sense.
 They can clearly see that raising and child and an sustaining a boyfriend on a $15/h job is already difficult, why would they want to have a second baby if they don’t have the resources?
 Why is he no looking for a part time job to build some savings?
 This is not a failure of the system.
 This is bad decision making.

-The baby, by accident, was not really an accident, it was an irresponsibility.
+The third baby, by accident, was not really an accident, it was an irresponsibility.
 By this time, the couple should know about family planning.

 Having the fourth baby, blows my mind.
 This is a complete failure of responsibility and rational.